-- 3.5.1 A Small Manufacturer, Estate Manufacturer or Manufacturer holding a valid Class E licence may obtain a Class D Off Sales licence authorizing the sale of products made by the manufacturer for off-premises consumption with the following conditions: - a) the licensee operates and has legal control of the facility in which the off sales outlet is located; - unless otherwise approved by the Board, only products manufactured under the Class E licence may be sold through off sales; - the licensee must pay AGLC per-litre flat markup, container deposit, environmental fees and applicable GST charges for all off sales; - d) the licensee must maintain records of all off sales satisfactory to AGLC; and - e) liquor sold under a Class D licence must be in sealed containers and removed from the premises by the patron for off-premises consumption. - 3.5.2 A Small Manufacturer holding a Class D Manufacturer's Off Sales Licence may apply for an extension of the licence to allow the sale of product at farmers' markets approved by Alberta Agriculture and Forestry under the following conditions: - a) all provisions of Subsection 3.5.1b) e) must be met; - b) a designated, self-contained area must be available for product storage, display and sales; - c) minors must not be served or sold any liquor; - d) must obtain approval from the appropriate health authority; and (Amended June 2019) - e) must obtain approval from the desired farmers' market.
+- 3.5.1 A Small Manufacturer or Manufacturer holding a valid Class E licence may obtain a Class D Off Sales licence authorizing the sale of products made by the manufacturer for off-premises consumption with the following conditions: - a) the licensee operates and has legal control of the facility in which the off sales outlet is located; - unless otherwise approved by the Board, only products manufactured under the Class E licence may be sold through off sales; - the licensee must pay AGLC per-litre flat markup, container deposit, environmental fees and applicable GST charges for all off sales; and - d) (Deleted May 2021) - e) liquor sold under a Class D licence must be in sealed containers and removed from the premises by the patron for off-premises consumption. - 3.5.2 A Small Manufacturer holding a Class D Manufacturer's Off Sales Licence may apply for an extension of the licence to allow the sale of product at farmers' markets approved by Alberta Agriculture and Forestry under the following conditions: - a) all provisions of Subsection 3.5.1b) e) must be met; - b) a designated, self-contained area must be available for product storage, display and sales; - c) minors must not be served or sold any liquor; - d) must obtain approval from the appropriate health authority; and (Amended June 2019) - e) must obtain approval from the desired farmers' market.
 (Amended June 2019) - 3.5.3 A Small Manufacturer may also apply for an extension of the Class D Manufacturer's Off Sales Licence to allow the sale of product at artisan markets approved in advance by AGLC.
-In addition to meeting the conditions specified in Subsection 3.5.2a) - d), the artisan market must have a have a written jurying process (or similar show entry or vendor selection process) that ensures:
+In addition to meeting the conditions specified in Subsection 3.5.2a) e), the artisan market must have a have a written jurying process (or similar show entry or vendor selection process) that ensures: